-Random Seed: When you start your MATLAB session, initialize the random number generator by typing rand('seed', abcd)

-where abcd are the last four digits of your student ID number.
+Random Seed: When you start your MATLAB session, initialize the random number generator by typing where abcd are the last four digits of your Social Security number.
 This will ensure that you generate your own particular random vectors and matrices.